OpenAPC/openapc-de/data/tuwien/readme.md

-# APC gross costs, financed by the library of the Technischen Universitaet Wien (TU Wien) #
+# APC gross costs, financed by the library of the Technische Universitaet Wien (TU Wien) #

 Data covers only APCs that are either covered by our publication fund or deals that were negotiated between publishers and library staff.